GeorgeWilkins/Active-Belt-Tensioner/README.md

 ![Construction](https://github.com/user-attachments/assets/912797b4-8dd1-4cdb-b3e0-1440d6d163f4)

 ### Protoboard PCB
-The current prototype uses a standard 40x60mm protoboard and can be assemabled by anyone familiar with a soldering iron.
-The designs below are a simplified version, as the one I've created has unnecessary components and traces for development and testing purposes.
+The current prototype uses a standard 40x60mm protoboard and can be assembled by anyone familiar with a soldering iron.
+The designs below are a simplified version; the one I'm running has unnecessary components and traces for development and testing purposes.

 This design still leaves room for the remaining pins on the Teensy to be utilised where desired, such as adding I2C/SPI/Serial displays, sensors and input devices.

-I am currently designing a custom PCB that will make this much neater and remove the need for the acrylic mounting tray (by integrating the mounting lugs into the PCB itself).
+I am planning to design a custom PCB that will make this much neater and remove the need for the acrylic mounting tray (by integrating the mounting lugs into the PCB itself).
 Once this has been manufactured and tested, I'll make the design available here.
+I've used [Aisler](https://aisler.net/) before for other projects and intend to use them again.

 #### Board Layout
 ![Protoboard](https://github.com/user-attachments/assets/559f9396-00fb-4162-9be7-d4e1d673a4f3)